Devil’s in the detail – why having legal terms and conditions is vital for any company

 Well, ultimately, without them it’s your customer relationships that could be affected the most.
 Worst case scenario, you could end up losing customers, because, without set written terms that govern simple things such as how and when you are paid, when risk in the goods passes to the buyer, and each party’s obligations, there is ambiguity as to what is expected for either side.

 For example you may expect an invoice to be paid 30 days after it has been issued, while your customer believes they can pay 60 days after – this delay in payment could mean your business will have to pay for materials or staff wages before you’ve received the funds you’re owed.
 This could be deadly for some businesses that do not have sufficient cash-flow reserves cope with situations like this.

 Basically, if you don’t have Ts&Cs, you will be putting yourself in the path of numerous risks that could easily be avoided by putting all your company’s terms and conditions of trade in writing.
 It’s essential to agree the arrangements involved between parties in any deal – it’s about understanding your respective duties and rights.
 Having well-composed terms will protect you and help make sure those you are trading with don’t have room to backtrack.

-Charlotte said: “Without explicit terms, your clients might believe they are not expected to pay until the job is completed, whereas you might wish to be paid in stages.
+Byron said: “Without explicit terms, your clients might believe they are not expected to pay until the job is completed, whereas you might wish to be paid in stages.
 And you won’t be able to charge interest for late payments unless this is stipulated in your Ts&Cs.